mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 It consistently uses the `derived_` prefix for types representing derived units, dimensions, and quantity specifications.
-Those are instantiated first with the contents of the numerator followed by the entities of the denominator (if present) enclosed in the `per<...>` expression template.
+Those are instantiated first with the contents of the numerator followed by the entities of the denominator (if present) enclosed in the `per<...>` symbolic expression.

 ### Identities

 The arithmetics on units, dimensions, and quantity types require a special identity value.
-Such value can be returned as a result of the division of the same entities, or using it should not modify the expression template on multiplication.
+Such value can be returned as a result of the division of the same entities, or using it should not modify the symbolic expression on multiplication.

 We chose the following names here: